Discord-Oxygen/Discord-ExpireBot/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Version Info**
-Wich branch are you using (main, dev, legacy)
+Which branch are you using (main, dev, legacy)
-Wich Version, always try the lastest release or pre-release, old Versions are not supported
+Which Version, always try the lastest release or pre-release, old Versions are not supported

 **Additional context**
 Add any other context about the problem here.